 German sociologist Max Weber defined this concept in his book “The Protestant Ethic and the Spirit of Capitalism,” published in 1905.
 Labor ideology had a radical shift during this time, as the Industrial Revolution mechanized labor.
 The small-scale workshops faded away as the industrialization of the manufacturing process increased mass consumption.
 This was less faith-based as the individual workmanship of the person was removed in favor of the machine.

 The 1950s brought about another change in labor dynamics.
 Young workers were eager to rise through the company, follow the rules, and please their bosses.
 Fortune magazine referred to this as the “grey flannel mentality” for their risk-aversed approach.
-In 1968, comedian Roger Dangerfield came up with the word “workaholics” when he described his father and his relationship with alcohol to cope with the burdens of work.
+In 1968, comedian Rodney Dangerfield came up with the word “workaholics” when he described his father and his relationship with alcohol to cope with the burdens of work.
 Today, many people still have an unhealthy work-life, and National Workaholics Day is used to remedy that.

 National Workaholics Day timeline

 Puritans redefined work as an obligation that benefited everyone in society and called it "good works".

 Puritans settled in New England and created the ideals of the American dream based on their belief that hard work brought prosperity in heaven.

 Max Weber's book "The Protestant Ethic and the Spirit of Capitalism” is published which merges work and godliness, and the Industrial Revolution mechanizes the workforce.

 'workaholics' to describe his father’s unhealthy relationship with work, and decades later a day is devoted to helping those who suffer from it.

 National Workaholics Day FAQs